 I also thank our Alaska lawmakers for recognizing Kaktovik as the only Alaska Native community in ANWR; acknowledging KIC’s ownership of private land within the refuge; and asserting the corporation’s sovereign right to direct control, rather than the federal government, over development of its land and resources.

 Despite the picture often painted by politicians and outside special interests, ANWR is not a desolate wilderness.
 It never has been.
 The Kaktovik Iñupiat have lived here for thousands of years, and we refuse to allow our land to be managed by the federal government and unaccountable agencies that are either indifferent, or downright hostile, to the interests of local communities they are supposed to serve.

 Our village is not a shiny monument for outsiders to gawk at; it is our home.

 I praise HJR 12 for many reasons, but the most important is its support for the basic human rights we have been promised but denied for so many decades.
 We support the ANWR leasing program, and have the right to manage our land and resources for the benefit of our people.

-Matthew Rexford is the president of Kaktovik Iñupiat Corp.
+Matthew Rexford is the tribal administrator for the Village of Kaktovik.